 Business 326.
-Computer Applications in Mortgage Finance, 3 Hrs.
-Lecture, 3 Crs.
+Computer Applications in Mortgage Finance, 3 hrs.; 3 cr.
 Prerequisite: Business 325 and knowledge of word processing and spreadsheet applications.
 Not open to students with credit in Business 201.

 Covers the latest technology currently being used in the mortgage industry.
 This course will provide students with the capabilities and knowledge needed to incorporate technology into all aspects of the mortgage loan cycle.